touridev/onebitflix/README.md

 ```
 Go to http://localhost:3000 and the project is up and running!

-If you're having trouble with the error "exec user process caused "no such file or directory", you can download [Dos2Unix](https://sourceforge.net/projects/dos2unix/) and convert the entrypoint.sh file to unix.
+If you're having trouble with the error "exec user process caused "no such file or directory", you can download [Dos2Unix](https://sourceforge.net/projects/dos2unix/) and convert the entrypoint.sh file to unix and build again.
 This problem appears because i'm using windows and the break line is different from unix.

 ## Built With